OverJar/World/README.md

  XR stable itself with own liquidity mechanism

- XR without massive tax fee, easy for everyone to invest & earn up to 1000% APY
+ XR without massive tax fee, easy for everyone to invest & earn up to 1000% APR

  XR supply are burned to support future price